-Meta cancelled its Sama contract covering 1,108 Kenyan data annotators weeks after workers alleged they reviewed intimate content captured by Meta Ray-Ban glasses.
+Meta terminated its Sama contract, making 1,108 Kenyan data annotators redundant, weeks after workers alleged they reviewed intimate footage captured by Meta Ray-Ban glasses.

 Key Takeaways

-Meta ended its contract with Sama citing unmet standards; Sama says it was never notified of any failure and disputes the characterization.
+Meta says Sama failed to meet its standards; Sama says it was never notified of any deficiency and disputes the claim entirely.

-The Africa Tech Workers Movement alleges the termination was retaliation for workers speaking out, calling Meta’s “standards” effectively standards of secrecy.
+Africa Tech Workers Movement alleges the real reason for termination was workers speaking out, calling Meta’s stated standards “standards of secrecy.”

 Hacker News Comment Review